As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 April 15, 2014

 A. Hi Ammar.
 Sorry that no one helped you yet.
-Perhaps if you started with one particular question where you need help, the results might get better since no stranger is going to complete your entire lab project for you (and questions 2 through 4 look like they might be copied right off your assignment :-)
+Perhaps if you start with one particular question where you need help, the results will be better; no stranger is likely to provide your entire lab project report for you :-)

 It is noted in Lowenheim's "Modern Electroplating" →

 that with some brass plating baths the proportion of zinc rises with higher current density, and for others it decreases.
 He includes a graph by Compton, Ehrhardt, & Bittrich for one bath which exhibits highest zinc concentration at about 0.3 A/dm2, and declining whether the current is increased or decreased.
 Lowenheim has an excellent theoretical and practical treatment of brass and other alloy plating baths.
-Please try to find a copy in your school library; if it's not there, and you can't find another good book on the subject, please suggest it to your advisor.
+Please try to find a copy in your school library; if it's not there, and you can't find another good book on the subject, please suggest to your advisor that Lowenheim's book be obtained.
 Good luck.

 Regards,